acorporation/BlueNote/README.md

 # BlueNote
-An advanced text editor with a sleek, smooth design.
-Pleasing to the eye and easy to use.
+An advanced text editor with a sleek, smooth design for Mac OS X. Pleasing to the eye and easy to use.